“La Ingrata” (Ingrate) by Café Tacvba, cover by La Santa Cecilia and Mon Laferte, English translation

 Continue reading ““Nuestro Juramento” by Julio Jaramillo, cover by La Santa Cecilia, English translation of lyrics”

-“La Historia de un Amor” by Almaran, sung by many, English translation of lyrics
+“La Historia de un Amor” sung by many, English lyrics translation of a Mexican classic

 “The Story of a Love” Lyrics, also.
 “A Lovestory”